Skip to content

 ADVANTAGES OF SELF POLLINATION

-1. It ensures effective pollination in bisexual flowers
+1. It ensures effective pollination in bisexual flowers.

-2. It avoids wastage of pollen grains
+2. It avoids the wastage of pollen grains.

 DISADVANTAGES OF SELF POLLINATION

-1. Production of weak offspring due to continuous self pollination
+1. Production of weak offspring due to continuous self-pollination

 2. The offspring are less adaptive to the environment.